 About Learning Ally

-Learning Ally is a leading education solutions organization committed to transforming the lives of struggling learners.
-The Learning Ally Audiobook Solution is a proven reading accommodation composed of human-read audiobooks, student-centric features and a suite of teacher resources.
-Used in more than 17,000 schools, this essential solution empowers students with reading deficits to become engaged learners and reach their academic potential.
+Learning Ally is a leading education solutions organization dedicated to transforming the lives of struggling learners.
+The Learning Ally Audiobook Solution is a proven multisensory reading accommodation for students with a reading deficit, composed of high-quality, human-read audiobooks, student-centric features and a suite of teacher resources to monitor and support student success.
+Used in more than 17,500 schools, this essential solution, along with its catalog of Professional Learning, bridges the gap between a student’s reading ability and their cognitive capability, empowering them to become engaged learners and reach their academic potential.